carab/KaMine/README.md

 My wish is to provide a solution without the need of the administration access.
 Therefore, the backend is here to provide a way to proxy the requests sent by the frontend.

 It currently only works as this, but my goal is also to provide a frontend-only web app, as it will allows to use the app without any dependency (only *.html main file and that's all).
+If this is not possible, I'll try to build a node-webkit version for desktops.